OVERVIEW

 June to August 2021 (12 weeks)

-As part of the Ads Technical Writing and UX Writing team, I had the amazing opportunity to improve the usability of the ads management systems, Campaign Manager 360 and Display & Video 360.
-The products allowed users to analyze their ad campaigns based on relevant metrics and dimensions.
+I interned on the Ads Technical Writing and UX Writing team.
+I had the amazing opportunity to improve the usability of the reporting feature for Google's ads management systems, Campaign Manager 360 and Display & Video 360.

-Due to the nature of the product, the project details and internal deliverables are under NDA.
-For anyone at Google, feel free to check out my work as rhoh@.
+Due to the nature of the product, the project details and deliverables are under NDA.
+Contact me for more information!

 After interviewing users and researching the product, I found that there’s a complicated, ads-specific vocabulary used in the advertising world.
-As a result, new users felt outside of their comfort zone when they scrolled through unfamiliar metrics and dimensions.
+New users didn't feel confident using metrics and dimensions that used unfamiliar terms.
+Users needed more:

 KEEPING CONTENT WITHIN REACH

-Through this process, I also learned about translating text to other languages and creating a design system for content!
+Through this process, I also learned about translating text to other 20+ languages and creating a design system for content.

 ADDITIONAL PROJECTS